A Woman in Berlin: Characters

-The widow lives with the narrator and Herr Pauli throughout the occupation of the Russians.
-She is a fifty-year-old widow who lived a more bourgeois proper life before the war.
-During the occupation she shares house tasks and worries with the narrator and understands the sexual relationships the narrator has.
-The widow looks up to Herr Pauli and eventually asks the narrator to move out when Herr Pauli is frustrated of sharing food with the narrator.
+The Widow lives with the Narrator and Herr Pauli throughout the occupation of the Soviets.
+She is a fifty-year-old woman who lived a more bourgeois proper life before the war.
+During the occupation she shares house tasks and worries with the Narrator and understands the sexual relationships the Narrator has.
+The Widow looks up to Herr Pauli and eventually asks the Narrator to move out when Herr Pauli is frustrated of sharing food with the Narrator.